-The answer to this question really depends on your situation and goals.
-There are many important benefits training Jiu-Jitsu can bring.
+The answer to this question really depends on your situation and goals so we have broken this down by whether you are doing BJJ as a hobby or to compete.
+Generally sessions in BJJ last an hour for class and sparring sessions can go longer than that.
 Finding an amount of training that fits your goals and lifestyle for the long run is what is best.
 That doesn’t mean that more is better.
 Consistency is the main ingredient to growth as a Martial Artist.
 When you are starting out, go slow and then dial up your training to meet your goals.

 Types of Jiu-Jitsu Practioners